 3. What are the advantages of the water seal spirometer?

 As a patient breathes in and out, the bell floats up or down proportionally.
-The pin attached to the outer part of the bell, which marks the kymograph producing a recording of the amount and speed of the bell’s deflection.
+The pin is attached to the outer part of the bell, which marks the kymograph producing a recording of the amount and speed of the bell’s deflection.
 It is very sensitive to very small changes in volume.
 It maintains calibration over a long period of time.

 4. What is the Collins water seal spirometer?

-It has vertical 7-10 L cylinder.
+It has vertical a 7-10 L cylinder.
 It can calculate VC and FEV1.
 On inspiration, the bell float moves down while the pen moves up (expiration vice versa).

 5. What are the disadvantages of the water seal spirometer?